$265M Dodgers Finally Step Up to End 29-Year Pennant Drought

 But he knew one thing for certain.

-"We beat the world champs' butt, and we did it in an empty stadium," Hernandez continued, now going full throttle.
+"Not only did we beat the world champs, we did it in an empty stadium," Hernandez continued, now going full throttle.
 "We crushed the fans' hearts and they left early and by the last out, it was all Dodger fans in the stadium."

 Paint it blue, Dodger blue.